-Myanmar Foreign Exchange is regulated by the Foreign Exchange Management Law (10 Aug 2012), which supersedes the Foreign Exchange Regulation Act (1 Aug 1947) and is the governing law on foreign exchange controls.
-As the implementation of the new law is an ongoing work for the Central Bank of Myanmar (CBM), some aspects of the old law may still be observed in practice until details of the new law are announced.
+Myanmar Foreign Exchange is regulated by the Foreign Exchange Management Law (10 Aug 2012), which supersedes the Foreign Exchange Regulation Act (1 Aug 1947) and Law amending the Foreign Exchange Management Law (15 Dec 2015) and is the governing law on foreign exchange controls.

 Currently, the Myanmar Kyat is non-convertible and non-negotiable outside Myanmar.
 Myanmar follows a managed floating rate for foreign exchange comparison.
 Remittance of foreign currency into the country should present no problems.
 Most outward remittances of foreign currency are restricted and require approval from the CBM.
 Authorisation should be forthcoming provided that there is sufficient documentation to support legitimate expenditures.